Like every other browser, Microsoft Edge, the default in Windows 10, has a cache.

 Click on Choose what to clear.

-In the Clear browsing data menu, make sure that “Checked data and files” is checked.
+In the Clear browsing data menu, make sure that “Cached data and files” is checked.
 This represents the browser cache.
 You can check other items in the list as you like if you want these cleared as well.

 Click on Clear.